Product analytics & enterprise organizations

 - Evaluate: Evaluate which variation leads to an increase in the desired behavior.

 - Develop: Push the winning version to the development team’s spring backlog.

-However, in many organisations, the “official” DevOps process only picks up as of the “Test” phase.
+However, in many organizations, the “official” DevOps process only picks up as of the “Test” phase.
 Insights are barely generated or are based on gut feeling rather than based on empirical evidence (read: product analytics data).

 You basically have two options:

-As the first option would fundamentally shuffle things around in organisations and likely be more difficult to implement, the second option is often more appealing as it can be put into production by simply focusing on process + cultural change.
+As the first option would fundamentally shuffle things around in organizations and likely be more difficult to implement, the second option is often more appealing as it can be put into production by simply focusing on process + cultural change.
 Let’s have a look at how the existing siloes can be bridged in order to drive the results we’re looking for.